 BIEL Foundation was established in 2015 to empower women and youths to unleash their potential and contribute to society.
-We have since delivered entrepreneurship programs to a small group of 70 women through self-funding efforts.
+We have since delivered entrepreneurship programs to over 150 women through self-funding efforts.

 Since then, BIEL has conducted awareness programs through town hall meetings and events in Lagos, Nigeria.

-BIEL now seeks partnership support to scale our entrepreneurship and Keep Dignity Alive programs across Nigeria and Europe.
+BIEL seeks partnership support to scale our entrepreneurship, digital skills and Keep Dignity Alive programs across Nigeria and Europe.

 THE TRAFFICKING PROBLEM